Cancer Research UK logo.

 Your doctor uses the information from your MRI scan to guide where to take the biopsies from.
 Doctors call these targeted biopsies.
 They usually also take samples from other areas of the prostate.
 These are systematic biopsies.
 If your MRI did not show any specific area that looks suspicious, then you only have systematic biopsies taken.

-You usually have between 12 and 15 biopsies taken.
+Your doctor will tell you how many biopsies they plan to take.
 The whole procedure takes about 20 to 30 minutes.

 After